-(a) JMMB Merchant Bank Limited (formerly Capital & Credit Merchant Bank Limited) ("the Bank") is domiciled and incorporated in Jamaica and is a wholly owned subsidiary of Capital & Credit Financial Group, which is also incorporated in Jamaica.
+- (a) JMMB Merchant Bank Limited ("the Bank") is domiciled and incorporated in Jamaica and is a wholly owned subsidiary of Capital & Credit Financial Group, which is also incorporated in Jamaica.
 The ultimate parent company is Jamaica Money Market Brokers Limited ("JMMB") which is domiciled and incorporated in Jamaica.
-The registered office of the Bank is 6 - 8 Grenada Way, Kingston
+The registered office of the Bank is 6 8 Grenada Way, Kingston 5. - (b) The Bank's main business is that of taking deposits, granting loans and trading in foreign currencies. - (c) The Bank is licensed under the Financial Institutions Act and the Securities Act and regulated by the Bank of Jamaica (the Supervisor) and the Financial Services Commission.